QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/stationary_densities.rst

 ================

-You are probably aware that some distributions can be represented by densities and some cannot
+You are probably aware that some distributions can be represented by densities and some cannot.

 (For example, distributions on the real numbers :math:`\mathbb R` that put positive probability on individual points have no density representation)

-We are going to start our analysis by looking at Markov chains where the one step transition probabilities have density representations
+We are going to start our analysis by looking at Markov chains where the one step transition probabilities have density representations.

-The benefit is that the density case offers a very direct parallel to the finite case in terms of notation and intuition
+The benefit is that the density case offers a very direct parallel to the finite case in terms of notation and intuition.

-Once we've built some intuition we'll cover the general case
+Once we've built some intuition we'll cover the general case.

 Definitions and Basic Properties
 --------------------------------

-In our :doc:`lecture on finite Markov chains <../tools_and_techniques/finite_markov>`, we studied discrete time Markov chains that evolve on a finite state space :math:`S`
+In our :doc:`lecture on finite Markov chains <../tools_and_techniques/finite_markov>`, we studied discrete time Markov chains that evolve on a finite state space :math:`S`.

-In this setting, the dynamics of the model are described by a stochastic matrix --- a nonnegative square matrix :math:`P = P[i, j]` such that each row :math:`P[i, \cdot]` sums to one
+In this setting, the dynamics of the model are described by a stochastic matrix --- a nonnegative square matrix :math:`P = P[i, j]` such that each row :math:`P[i, \cdot]` sums to one.

-The interpretation of :math:`P` is that :math:`P[i, j]` represents the probability of transitioning from state :math:`i` to state :math:`j` in one unit of time
+The interpretation of :math:`P` is that :math:`P[i, j]` represents the probability of transitioning from state :math:`i` to state :math:`j` in one unit of time.

 In symbols,